Setting & Activities

 Dining Room

-This room is used for meal times and creative activities.
+This room is used for meal times, messy / creative play.
 These activities include:

 • Cutting & sticking